In the modern world, large and even. Poverty is a perennial problem. Billions of people live “on the edge.” Deteriorating access to drinking water

 2. Federal portal Russian Education ().

-Problems that do not concern any particular continent or state, but the entire planet, are called global.
+Problems that concern not any particular continent or state, but the entire planet, are called global.
 As civilization develops, it accumulates more and more of them.
 Today there are eight main problems.
-Consider the global problems of mankind and ways to solve them.
+Let's consider the global problems of humanity and ways to solve them.

 Ecological problem

 Today it is considered the main one.
-For a long time, people used the resources given to them by nature irrationally, polluted the environment around them, poisoned the Earth with a variety of waste - from solid to radioactive.
-The result was not long in coming - according to most competent researchers, environmental problems in the next hundred years will lead to irreversible consequences for the planet, and therefore for humanity.
+For a long time, people have used the resources given to them by nature irrationally, polluted the environment around them, and poisoned the Earth with a variety of waste - from solid to radioactive.
+The result was not long in coming - according to the majority of competent researchers, environmental problems in the next hundred years will lead to irreversible consequences for the planet, and therefore for humanity.

-Already now there are countries where this issue has reached a very high level, giving rise to the concept of a crisis ecological region.
-But the threat looms over the whole world: the ozone layer that protects the planet from radiation is being destroyed, the earth's climate is changing - and man is unable to control these changes.
+There are already countries where this issue has reached a very high level, giving rise to the concept of an ecological crisis area.
+But a threat looms over the whole world: the ozone layer, which protects the planet from radiation, is being destroyed, the earth’s climate is changing - and humans are unable to control these changes.

-Even the most developed country cannot solve the problem alone, so the states unite to solve important environmental problems together.
-The main solution is considered to be the rational use of natural resources and the reorganization of everyday life and industrial production so that the ecosystem develops naturally.
+Even the most developed country cannot solve the problem alone, so states unite to jointly solve important environmental problems.
+The main solution is considered to be reasonable use of natural resources and reorganization of everyday life and industrial production so that the ecosystem develops naturally.

 Rice.
-1. Threatening scale of the environmental problem.
+1. The threatening scale of the environmental problem.

-In the 20th century, when the world's population passed the six billion mark, everyone heard about it.
-However, in the 21st century, the vector has shifted.
-In short, now the essence of the problem is this: there are fewer and fewer people.
-A competent family planning policy and improvement of the living conditions of each individual will help to solve this issue.
+In the 20th century, when the world's population exceeded six billion, everyone had heard of it.
+However, in the 21st century the vector has shifted.
+In short, the essence of the problem now is this: there are fewer and fewer people.
+A competent policy of family planning and improving the living conditions of each individual will help solve this issue.

-This problem is closely related to demographic and consists in the fact that more than half of humanity is experiencing acute food shortages.
-To solve it, it is necessary to use the available resources more rationally for food production.
-Experts see two ways of development - intensive, when the biological productivity of existing fields and other lands increases, and extensive - when their number increases.
+This problem is closely related to the demographic one and consists in the fact that more than half of humanity is experiencing acute food shortages.
+To solve it, we need to more rationally use available resources for food production.
+Experts see two development paths: intensive, when the biological productivity of existing fields and other lands increases, and extensive, when their number increases.

-All global problems of mankind must be solved together, and this one is no exception.
-The issue of food arose due to the fact that most of the people live in areas unsuitable for this.
+All global problems of humanity must be solved together, and this is no exception.
+The food problem arose due to the fact that most people live in unsuitable areas.
 Combining the efforts of scientists from different countries will significantly speed up the solution process.

 Energy and raw materials problem

-The uncontrolled use of raw materials has led to the depletion of mineral reserves that have accumulated for hundreds of millions of years.
-Very soon, fuel and other resources may disappear altogether, so scientific and technical progress is being introduced at all stages of production.
+The uncontrolled use of raw materials has led to the depletion of mineral reserves that have been accumulating for hundreds of millions of years.
+Very soon, fuel and other resources may disappear altogether, so scientific and technological progress is being introduced at all stages of production.

-Some scientists believe that in the very near future it may happen that it will not be necessary to look for possible ways to solve the global problems of mankind: people produce such an amount of offensive weapons (including nuclear) that at some point they can destroy themselves.
-To prevent this from happening, world treaties on the reduction of armaments and the demilitarization of economies are being developed.
+Some scientists believe that in the very near future it may happen that there will be no need to look for possible ways to solve humanity’s global problems: people are producing such an amount of offensive weapons (including nuclear weapons) that at some point they can destroy themselves.
+To prevent this from happening, world treaties on arms reduction and demilitarization of economies are being developed.

 Humanity continues to suffer from deadly diseases.
-The advances of science are great, but untreatable diseases still exist.
-The only solution is to continue scientific research in search of drugs.
+The progress of science is great, but diseases that cannot be cured still exist.
+The only solution is to continue scientific research in search of cures.

-The depletion of land resources has led to an increase in interest in the World Ocean - all countries that have access to it use it not only as a biological resource.
+The depletion of land resources has led to increased interest in the World Ocean - all countries that have access to it use it not only as a biological resource.
 Both the mining and chemical sectors are actively developing.
-This gives rise to two problems at once: pollution and uneven development.
+Which gives rise to two problems at once: pollution and uneven development.
 But how are these issues resolved?
-At the moment, scientists from all over the world are engaged in them, who are developing the principles of rational oceanic nature management.
+Currently, they are being studied by scientists from all over the world, who are developing principles of rational ocean environmental management.

 Rice.
 2. Industrial station in the ocean.